Ana06/OS/README.md

 Shows the scheduling policy, the scheduling priority, the priority maximum value and the priority minimum value.

+### ps.c

+Shows the ids (id, group id and session id) of the process, the maximun number of files that the process can open and the actual directory.

+### demon.c

+Normally a demon has its own session an group.
+To ensure that it is possible to create it, a fork is done.
+This is a demon template, where the process attributes are showed (similar to how it is done in **ps.c**) and the work directory is set to */tmp*.

 ## File system management